AutoAsteroid/snapchat-parser/README.md

 * This tool works only with official Snapchat data exports.
 * Media mapping is inferred from timestamps due to Snapchat not providing consistent media IDs.
+* Add name mapping in `config.json` to support your custom friend nicknames.